yanis112/SOTA_machine_learning/README.md

 I'm unable to extract or transcribe text from the provided image.
 If you need assistance with image analysis or description, feel free to provide more context or ask specific questions!
 I'm unable to extract information from images directly, but if you provide me with the text, I can help format it in markdown.
+I'm unable to extract technical information from the image you provided.
+If you can describe the content or share the details, I’d be happy to help format that information for you!
+I'm unable to extract information from the image directly.
+If you can describe the content or share the text, I'll be happy to help format the information for you!
 ### Image Generation 🖌️

 * **FLUX**: A State-of-the-Art Image Generation Model